Gromov-Hausdorff Distance for Directed Spaces: Preliminaries

+These observations guarantee that for a subset~$A\subseteq C(I, X)$ of rectifiable paths, the d-structure $\langle A \rangle$ is rectifiable.
+In addition, a d-subspace of a rectifiable d-space is~rectifiable.

-\begin{example}[Partially Ordered Space] Let $(X, \le)$ be a topological space with a partial order $\le$, and let $\PX$ be the subset of non-decreasing paths, i.e., those paths $\gamma$ such that $\gamma(s)\le \gamma(t)$, for every $s\le t$.
+\begin{example}[Partially Ordered Space] Let $(X, \le)$ be a topological space with a partial order $\le$, such that $\{(x,x')\mid x\le x'\}\subset X\times X$ is closed in the product topology; see~\cite{lisbeth}, and let $\PX$ be the subset of nondecreasing paths, i.e., those paths $\gamma$ such that $\gamma(s)\le \gamma(t)$, for every $s\le t \in [0,1]$.
 Then, $(X, \PX)$ is a d-space.
-For example, $\R^n$, endowed with the product order, and all the non-decreasing paths is a d-space denoted by $\vec{\R}^n$.
-If, in addition,~$X$ is a metric space, the rectifiable non-decreasing paths define a rectifiable d-space.
+For example, $\R^n$, endowed with the product order, and all the nondecreasing paths is a d-space denoted by $\vec{\R}^n$.
+If, in addition,~$X$ is a metric space, the rectifiable nondecreasing paths define a rectifiable d-space.
 In particular, this holds for $\vec{\R}^n$. \end{example}

 \begin{example}[Reversed Path Space] Let $\X=(X, \PX)$ be a (rectifiable) d-space.
 Define the reversed (rectifiable) d-space $\Xrev:=(X,\PX^\ast)$, where $\PX^\ast$ is the set of d-paths obtained by reversing the direction of the paths in~$\PX$, i.e., $\gamma$ is in~$\PX$ if and only if $\gamma^\ast$, defined by $\gamma^\ast(t)=\gamma(1-t)$, is in~$\PX^\ast$. \end{example}